Gráinne Seoige: ITV

 During 2010, Seoige appeared regularly on British channel ITV, as a presenter on breakfast programme GMTV and as features editor on ITV Breakfast's morning programme Daybreak.
 She covered both national and international news.

 BBC One

 In 2011, she appeared on the BBC One series That's Britain covering issues including train overcrowding and energy prices.

+Political career

+Seoige ran as a candidate for Fianna Fáil in the Galway West constituency at the 2024 general election.
+She received 2,929 first preference (4.9%) votes and was eliminated on the ninth count.

 Personal life

-Seoige has a son, Conall, who was born when she was 20.
+Seoige has a son who was born when she was 20.
 In 2002, Seoige married former TV3 colleague and long-term partner Stephen Cullinane; they divorced in 2010.
 Seoige was honoured by NUI Galway in 2007 with an Alumni Award for her services to the Irish language.

 Seoige announced her engagement to South African businessman and former rugby coach Leon Jordaan in 2014.
 In 2016, Seoige relocated to Pretoria, South Africa, and launched a bespoke diamond dealing business.

 Seoige and Jordaan married in December 2019.